-Year 2 children start of the year, by looking at people who influence them and then develop their learning on Christianity and Islam through stories about Jesus and Prophet Muhammad and how these stories influence their followers.
-Their learning deepens by looking at the Christian festival of Easter and Islam festivals of Ramadan and Eid.
+Year 2 children start off the year by looking at people who influence them and then develop their learning of Christianity and Islam through stories about Jesus and Prophet Muhammad and how these stories influence their followers.
+Their learning deepens by looking at the Christian festival of Easter and Muslim festivals of Ramadan and Eid.
 Also in Year 2, children begin to learn about Jewish and Hindu believers by looking at festivals such as Sukkot and Diwali.
-Children would also be given the opportunity to visit a mosque allowing them to understand the importance and purpose of places to pray, whilst allowing them to spot similarities and difference between a mosque and a church.
+Children will also be given the opportunity to visit a mosque allowing them to understand the importance and purpose of places to pray, whilst allowing them to spot similarities and difference between a mosque and a church.

 The children in Year 4, further their knowledge of Jesus and Christianity by learning about some stories in the bible, whilst looking at themes of forgiveness, devotion and gratitude.
 The children then lead onto learning about different pilgrimages that happen in different religions (such as Christianity, Judaism, Hinduism).
 There will be a focus on Judaism as children answer the question ‘What does it mean to be Jewish?’
 They will discuss the importance of leaders such as Abraham and Moses, festivals and important events such as Shabbat, Passover and Bar Mitzvah.
 Additionally, the children touch on Humanists and compare it to Christianity.